 Goal #4, research report and evaluation, is the culminating experience of graduating biology students.
+It is by working towards this goal that Biology majors have the best opportunities for Performance Learning.
 It consists of the following components:

 - Selection of an appropriate research topic. - A thorough search of relevant research using primary literature. - Collaborative wet-bench research with a member of the faculty or critical analysis of existing literature on the topic.
-The culmination of this is the development of a well-supported position (hypothesis) on the topic. - Presentation of this position consists of an oral presentation before faculty and peers, a poster display similar to those presented at scientific meetings, and a scientific paper patterned after current research literature.
+The emphasis of this is the development of a well-supported position (hypothesis) on the topic. - Presentation of this position consists of an oral presentation before faculty and peers, a poster similar to those presented at scientific meetings, and a scientific paper patterned after current research literature.

 As the curriculum map indicates, this goal is likely be fulfilled in Senior Seminar, BI 481 or 482.
-Because of the large number of majors, the limited resources of faculty and space, and the limited need for allied health students to do research, we do not require hands on research of all students to satisfy this goal.
-We have included the option of researching the primary literature in biology in order to meet this goal.
+Because of the large number of majors, the limited resources of faculty and space, and the limited need for Allied Health students to do research, we do not require hands on research of all students to satisfy this goal.
+We have included the option of researching the primary literature in biology in order to meet this goal; however, these projects must offer a new analysis of existing research and not simply report on the state of a field of study.
 Senior Seminar gives our students the opportunity to present their analyses and conclusions in a formal setting.
 Evaluation of the poster and oral presentation are based on guidelines presented in the following rubrics.
 The scientific paper is evaluated using the rubric for goal #3.